rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 pipenv install django==2.2
 ```

-Now the Pipfile is updated and is something like:
+Now the Pipfile is updated and will resemble something like:

 ```
 [packages]